 After watching the video, please return so we can finish showing you exactly how to set and achieve any goal!

-When we decide on a personal goal we will automatically start tuning in to things that are relevant to this goal.
+When we decide to change something we will automatically start tuning in to things that are relevant to the change we wish to make.
 It's much like tuning into a radio or TV station.

-Setting personal goals works in a similar fashion.
-It basically tells our mind that we want information that is relevant to our goal.
+Setting goals works in a similar fashion.
+It basically tells our mind that we want information that is relevant to our new interest.

-Suddenly we begin "tuning in" to everything around us that has something to do with the achievement of our new goal!
+Suddenly we begin "tuning in" to everything around us that has something to do with the achievement of our new desire!

 It's a rather phenomenal function of the brain!

-If you really want to start setting personal goals in your life, then a phone or planner is not going to get it done.
+If you really want to change something in your life, then a phone or planner is not going to get it done.